Esri/arcgis-runtime-samples-android/README.md

 ## Issues

-Have a question about functionality in the ArcGIS Runtime SDK for Android?
-Want to ask other users for development advice, discuss a workflow, ask Esri staff and other users about bugs in the SDK?
-Use [GeoNet](https://geonet.esri.com/community/developers/native-app-developers/arcgis-runtime-sdk-for-android) for any general ArcGIS Runtime Android SDK questions like this, so others can learn from and contribute to the discussion.
+Have a question about functionality in the ArcGIS Runtime API for Android?
+Want to ask other users for development advice, discuss a workflow, ask Esri staff and other users about bugs in the API?
+Use [GeoNet](https://community.esri.com/t5/arcgis-runtime-sdk-for-android/bd-p/arcgis-runtime-sdk-for-android-questions) for any general questions like this, so others can learn from and contribute to the discussion.

 Do you have something to [contribute](.github/CONTRIBUTING.md)?
 Send a pull request!
 New Samples, bug fixes and documentation fixes are welcome.